-Because we identify hospitalizations only if they appear in Medicare inpatient claims, we only want to include patients during time periods in which all of the patient's hospitalizations are included in Medicare billing records.
-To achieve this goal, we require that patients either reach a certain level of Medicare-paid dialysis bills or have Medicare inpatient claims during the period.
-Specifically, months within a given dialysis patient-period are used for SHR calculation when they meet the criterion of being during or within two months after a month with either: (a) \$900+ of Medicare-paid dialysis claims OR (b) at least one Medicare (hospital and skilled nursing facilities) inpatient claim.
+Because we identify hospitalizations only if they appear in Medicare inpatient claims, we only include patients during time periods in which all of the patient's hospitalizations are included in Medicare billing records.
+Therefore, we require that patients either reach a certain level of Medicare-paid dialysis bills or have Medicare inpatient claims during the period.
+Specifically, months within a given dialysis patient-period are used for SHR calculation when they meet the criterion of being during or within two months after a month with either: (a) \$900+ of Medicare-paid dialysis claims OR (b) at least one Medicare (hospital and SNF) inpatient claim.
 The intention of this criterion is to assure completeness of information on hospitalizations for all patients included in the analysis.